 A Good Job is Your Best Marketing

-Years later, when I started working on projects for North Texas Municipal Water District (NTMWD) north of Dallas I understood Lee’s advice that if you do a good job for a client the client will give you more work.
+Years later, when I started working on projects for North Texas Municipal Water District (NTMWD) north of Dallas, I understood Lee’s advice that if you do a good job for a client the client will give you more work.
 He said that doing a good job for a client was our best marketing tool.
-NTMWD is still our — now largest — client.
+NTMWD is still our client, and now one of our largest.